informatics-isi-edu/deriva-docker/README.md

 | **Grafana**           | Dashboards for monitoring metrics and logs                        |
 | **Loki**              | Centralized log aggregation                                       |
 | **Promtail**          | Tails and ships log information to Loki                           |

+#### Note:

+Depending on the Docker Compose profiles used when launching the container stack, some of the above listed containers may not be deployed.
+Options for which compose profiles to use are set by `utils/generate-env.sh`.

 ---